opensesamemedia/syncstage-docs/docs/web/overview.md

 [Test SyncStage Web SDK on macOS](https://syncstage.web.app/){ .md-button target=_blank }

 ## Why do I need SyncStage Agent?
 To provide low-latency capabilities SyncStage uses platform-specific optimizations, not available from the browser's engine.
-Therefore, we introduced a SyncStage Agent, an application that be installed in the system and run in the background.
+Therefore, we have introduced a SyncStage Agent, an application that be installed in the system and run in the background.

 ## Requirements
 ### Browser